Backstage at the ski club

 After each race, the team meets up for a well-deserved and cosy meal.
 The frozen fingers slowly begin to thaw and then there is also a brief follow-up chat.
 “With the Zwölferkogel mountain, Saalbach Hinterglemm has got the ideal setting for racing, and the collaboration with the local mountain lift companies is also great,” enthuses Bartl Gensbichler.
 The Zwölferkogel mountain has been the speed training centre of the ÖSV (Austrian Ski Association) for years.
 The vast terrain ensures that the execution of the races and training sessions does not disturb the public’s skiing activities and the site is frequently visited by international top teams who come here to train.
 Earlier today, for example, Lindsey Vonn from the US team hit the World Cup course.
 “Fritz Steger is not only my representative, but also the ski club’s slope expert — he’s our man on the mountain.
 While I try to use my skiing sports connections to bring a race or two to Saalbach Hinterglemm, Fritz already starts working on creating the perfect race slope in the autumn.
 He also gets up early and heads to the mountain to close off the track, ice over the slope once more or to remove freshly fallen snow from the race track together with his team.
 He’s a real one-man-show, also coordinating the top teams’ training sessions and — in collaboration with the mountain lift companies — makes sure that every ski celebrity arrives to perfect conditions.
 And when it comes to the future generations of referees, Bartl Gensbichler isn’t worried at all: “Everyone knows that this place lives off the ski sport.
 There is plenty that the younger generations can do to contribute.
 Many of them partake in the various races with a lot of enthusiasm.
 On a voluntary basis of course, like all the other members.
 Many even take time off work in order to help out at the ski club.
 Once it’s time for a bigger event at the Zwölferkogel mountain again, then we see how all the little races suddenly pay off, because then we’ve got our routine down to a T.”

-Everyone is eagerly awaiting the next world cup race.
+Everyone is eagerly awaiting the next world cup race and the FIS Alpine Ski World Championship 2025 would be the crowning glory for the ski club's efforts in ski racing.
 Despite all the effort involved, despite the many voluntary working hours and despite the high pressure.
 For here at the Skiclub Saalbach Hinterglemm, each and every referee’s heart beats for skiing.